anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Scales automatically based on observed throughput peak during the last 30 days
   * Pay per stream per hour and data in/out per gb

+Partition by session ID, not timestamp, since date is associated by time and not to a specific user.

 > Producers

 * SDK